damianuhx/timeclock/README.md

 This is a webapp for tracking working times and generating monthly reports.
 It was built in 2014 for a chain of around 20 stores in Switzerland.
+The App has been used daily since 10 years and run always stable and flawless.
+It was my first webapp built in vanilla PHP without any plugin or framework.
+It requires PHP 7 in order to run.

 The application features:

 * Log in and out with one simple click on the same computer.
 (The employees in the store do not have their own computer).
 * Different rules depending on the region.
 (Kantönligeist)